Big yellow crane, right on time

-Once installed, it will stand 18 metres high and be able to travel by rail the entire length of the huge workshop (~100 meters).
+Once installed, it will stand 18 metres high and be able to travel by rail the entire length of the huge workshop (~100 metres).

-With a lifting capacity of 200 tons (plus an auxiliary 50-ton hook) the crane will be used to lift and handle the 54 cryostat segments that will arrive from India.
+With a lifting capacity of 200 tonnes (plus an auxiliary 50-tonne hook) the crane will be used to lift and handle the 54 cryostat segments that will arrive from India.
 After welding, these segments will form the four cryostat sections that will enclose the ITER Tokamak.

 The temporary Cryostat Workshop is the only building on the ITER platform that is not under European construction responsibility.
 The large steel-framed building stands on a small football-field-sized parcel (50 x 120 m) that has been made available